 - People who struggle to get into and out of bed due to chronic pain.
 This mattress has strong edge support, so the edges stay firm when weight is put on them.

 - Lightweight side sleepers.
 People who weigh less than 130 pounds and sleep on their sides might find the DreamCloud mattress too firm.

 - Sleepers who prefer a mattress that “hugs” the body.
 Although this mattress contains multiple memory foam layers, it has a responsive feel that is more like sleeping “on” rather than “in” the bed.

-Tuck’s testing team conducted an extensive evaluation of the DreamCloud Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the DreamCloud Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 We conducted both external research and in-house, hands-on testing of the DreamCloud Mattress to determine its strengths and weaknesses in terms of motion isolation, edge support, temperature neutrality, and more.
 For an an in-depth look at each mattress rating, see our ratings breakdown below.

 As part of our ratings process, we evaluated the DreamCloud Mattress across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.